-We believe that cash flow from operations, availability under our current revolving credit facility and current cash and investment balances will provide adequate cash funds for foreseeable working capital needs, capital expenditures at existing facilities and debt service obligations for at least the next 12 months.
-We expect cash requirements for capital expenditures in fiscal 2013 to be higher than in fiscal 2012 due to projects at our manufacturing facilities; however, we expect the increase in capital expenditures to be more than offset by a reduction in spending for advertising, as described in "Results of Operations Fiscal 2012 Compared To Fiscal 2011" above.
-Our capital requirements are subject to change as business conditions warrant and opportunities arise.
+We believe that cash flow from operations, availability under our current and any successor revolving credit facility and current cash and investment balances will provide adequate cash funds for foreseeable working capital needs, capital expenditures at existing facilities, dividend payments and debt service obligations for at least the next 12 months.
+We believe cash requirements for capital expenditures in fiscal 2015 will be comparable to fiscal 2014 due to projects at our manufacturing facilities.
+Advertising and promotions spending is also anticipated to be a significant use of cash in fiscal 2015, but we believe at levels slightly less than in fiscal 2014.
+Our cash requirements are subject to change as business conditions warrant and opportunities arise.
+We continually evaluate our liquidity position and anticipated cash needs, as well as the financing options available to obtain additional cash reserves.
 Our ability to fund operations, to make planned capital expenditures, to make scheduled debt payments and to remain in compliance with all of the financial covenants under debt agreements, including the current credit agreement and any successor agreements, depends on our future operating performance, which, in turn, is subject to prevailing economic conditions and to financial, business and other factors.
 The timing and size of any new business ventures or acquisitions that we complete may also impact our cash requirements.